istepaniuk/istepaniuk-com/dear-recruiter/index.md

 author: Iván Stepaniuk
 layout: page
 ---
 I am not actively looking for a new job at the moment.
-Nonetheless, **thank you** very much for offering me or thinking about me for a position.
+Nonetheless, **thank you** very much for thinking about me for a position, or offering your help with my professional career.

 I am always open for new opportunities, and it is always good to keep an eye on our industry's needs.
 I receive many requests or proposals like yours every week.
 Unfortunately, I could not possibly answer them all personally.
 That is why I have created this page on my site, I hope you do not mind.